turbomam/biosample-xmldb-sqldb/README.md

 The Makefile downloads **all** of NCBI's BioSample collection and unpacks it, using ~ 100 GB of disk space.
 The `max-biosamples` option provides support for a quick test/partial load mode.
 The entire build takes ~ 24 hours and requires an additional ~ 100 GB for the PostgreSQL tables and indices.

-## NCBI Attributes vs XML Attributes
+## Discussion of NCBI "Attributes" and XML "Attributes"

 You will see mentions of the word attributes in two separate and unfortunately confusing contexts:
 "NCBI Attributes" refers to specific XML paths NCBI has used under the BioSample records.